 What is a reseller?

-A reseller is a person who purchases products from manufacturers, liquidators, or other retailers and then sells them to their own customers.
-The permit—also known as a resale license, resale certificate, and tax exemption certificate—allows resellers to purchase certain items free of sales tax:
+A reseller is a business that purchases products from manufacturers, liquidators, or other retailers and then sells them to its own customers.
+A reseller business permit—also known as a resale license, resale certificate, or tax exemption certificate—allows resellers to purchase certain items free of sales tax, including:

 - Items to sell at wholesale